 It became our own private devastation.

 There are only twelve of us that I know of who still cling to the truth.
 We have tried to open the gates to no avail.
 It is now impossible to find even a shred of proof that the Digital World once existed.
 All we have left is a ruined piece of technology and what lies in our hearts.
 And each other.
-But I fear that as each year passes by, even that is fading.
+But as each year passes by, even that is fading.

 And so that brings me to the present day, days where my life is as whole as one could hope, but never quite complete.
 You might wonder why I am recording all of this.
 The truth is, I am afraid to forget.
 I refuse to.
 No matter what they tell us, I will always be a Digidestined.
 That much I promise to remember.